A Writer's Ramblings

 In a world where hooking an agent is somewhat akin to chasing down the pot of gold at the end of the rainbow, publishing short stories is a great career (and ego) boost for a writer.

-Duotrope currently lists nearly 6,000 fiction, poetry, and non-fiction markets.
+Duotrope currently lists more than 7,000 fiction, poetry, and nonfiction markets.
 And that does not include the plethora of writing contest and anthologies.
 There are so many opportunities to get published.
 Not knowing where to submit should never hold you back.
 [Click to Tweet]